Poppapies/Double-A-SnakeGame-Project/README.md

 1.2 Point type:
 Point Type is a type defined by struct in order to identify points inside the grid of the game more conveniently.
 Each point variable created has two attributes:
 1- integers x, y to contain the location of the variable point.
-2- A boolean override to the "==" operator in the type to make comparison between the points easier.
+2- A boolean overloading to the "==" operator to make comparison between the points more convenient.
 The user-defined constructor in Point has two integer parameters to initialize the values of x, y.

 1.3 Food Class:-